ntnlabs/Sense_stripes/README.md

 Humidity is above 90 procent (all LEDs are glowing that means the humidity is outside set boundaries).

 The idea was inserted to a file from https://projects.raspberrypi.org/en/projects/getting-started-with-the-sense-hat/8 where is a nice tutorial on reading all three values at once.
 All I did was the bars ;)

+There are two more branches for special use cases I needed to have.
+Feel free to explore them too ;)